-environmental anthropologist & multispecies ethnographer
+environmental anthropologist & environmental humanities scholar

 welcome to morethanhumanworlds

 I am keen to forge meaningful collaborations and conversations with Indigenous and decolonial academics, artists, and activists in Australia and beyond, towards a better understanding of and relation to, morethanhuman worlds.
-For more, check out the morethanhuman matters interview series, or subscribe to the morethanhumanworlds mailing list.
+For more, check out the morethanhuman matters interview series, or subscribe to the mailing list.

 We live in an era in which humans have become the single most influential geological force on the planet.
 This epoch, coined the Anthropocene, is also one of mass species extinction, ecological destruction, and precarious futures for humans and for the myriad other-than-human lifeforms that our existence and wellbeing depend upon.
 Addressing the anthropogenic crisis will require nothing less than recognizing and protecting the morethanhuman worlds that we inherit, inhabit, and eventually pass on.